Adilah09/Moodsic/README.md

 ---

 ### 2) Configure Environment Variables
-Create a `.env` file in the root directory with the following structure:
+Create a `.env` file in the backend folder with the following structure:

 ```bash
 SPOTIFY_CLIENT_ID=<your_spotify_client_id>